Whitney Nic James

 July 29, 2020 by Whitney Leave a Comment

-As July comes to a close, I thought it’d be nice to share somethings I’ve learned this month as well as what I loved, and what I’m looking forward to in August.
+As July comes to a close, I thought it’d be nice to share some things I’ve learned this month, what I loved, and what I’m looking forward to in August.
 I used to share this type of content in my newsletter as a different way to recap each month.
 Monthly recaps are great for sharing highlights, so here are some of mine:

 3 Things I Learned in July